 I’d like to introduce you to my very dear friend, Connie.Connie is a woman in her mid 50’s who originally came to the Slabs around 1996.
 Out of desperation with no place to go, she and her husband found a patch of dirt in the desert to call home.
 She and her husband lived there for many years.
 Her husband was a very sick man, and suffered for years with diabetes and the latter stages of cancer.
 At one point they left the Slabs and Connie worked her fingers to the bone while providing 24 hour care to her husband.
 In 2003, they returned to the Slabs and made it their permanent dwelling.
 Five years ago, her husband passed away, and she has been there by herself ever since.

-Connie receives a monthly SS1 check for her disabilities, much of which she gives to others in need.
+Connie receives a small check, much of which she gives to others in need.
 She also uses her limited income to help vaccinate the Slab dogs from Parvo and Kennel Cough that at times plagues the community as drifters abandon unwanted pets or puppies are born.

 When we first met Connie, it was clear that she had a deep seeded mistrust of people.
 Especially people who she did not know.
 It took two days for her to accept an invitation to come and sit with us and accept a hot cup of coffee.
 Although she attends church on a fairly regular basis, she sits on the outside by herself.
 She does drift from camp to camp to say hello or offer things to various people who live around the church “community,” but I had never seen her actually sit and enjoy conversation or or time with someone close to her.
 I was drawn to this woman like a magnet.
 Within a short time, we became fast friends!
 In fact, as she began to open up to me, and trust me with her story, I came to love this woman of the Slabs.
 Her smile and laughter is infectious!

 When she reached her teen years, Connie managed to run away from home.
 She gave birth to three children.
-Somewhere in this time frame, her father had died, so the Uncle stepped in and said that because she was no longer of value to him as a slave, he would now use her sons to make money.
-Try as she might, and she tried everything….. eventually family services got involved and took the children away.
+Somewhere in this time frame, her father had died, so the Uncle stepped in and threatened to use her children for unspeakable things.
+Try as she might, and she tried everything….. eventually family services got involved and her children were removed.